hasansevim/mvc/readme.txt

-text12 dsfsdfdsf some changes with remote again
+text12 dsfsdfdsf some changes with remote again    for special edition   222